DarkTalisman20/Medicamen/README.md

 ## Acknowlegments

+I would like to express my gratitude to Microsoft for hosting the MS Hackathon 2024, which inspired the creation of this project.

 I have taken help from websites of a few government organizations for training our Chatbot model.

 The links for the websites are as follows -